/>

 More Details

-Jiobit's Smart Tag is our pick for the best GPS tracker for kids thanks to its ability to simply clip on a belt or bag, comprehensive tracking features, and subtle yet effective alert system.
-The device comes with a charging cradle for powering the battery, which typically lasts around a week per full charge depending on your settings and use.
+Jiobit's Smart Tag is our pick for the best GPS tracker for kids thanks to its ability to clip easily onto a belt or bag, comprehensive tracking features, and subtle yet effective alert system.
+The device has a charging cradle for powering the battery, which typically lasts around a week per full charge, depending on your settings and use.

-In addition to the device price, the smart tag requires a monthly subscription with three different plans to choose from.
-The one-year prepaid plan costs $8.99 and the no contract plan comes at $16.99 per month.
+In addition to the device's price ($130), the smart tag requires a monthly subscription with three different plans.
+The one-year prepaid plan costs $8.99 monthly, and the no-contract plan costs $16.99 monthly.
 Each plan includes always-on connectivity and real-time location tracking, along with navigational directions to the Smart Tag's location.

 Also: The best Bluetooth trackers